 ambiwidth Tells powerline what to do with characters with East Asian Width Class Ambigious (such as Euro, Registered Sign, Copyright Sign, Greek letters, Cyrillic letters).
-Valid values: any positive integer; it is suggested that you only set it to 1 (default) or 2.
+Valid values: any positive integer; it is suggested that this option is only set it to 1 (default) or 2.